SAP-samples/cap-local-development-workshop/exercises/01/README.md

 }
 ```

-> We could of course have specified a custom name for the database file, such as `bookshop.db`, but why fight CAP's wonderful [convention over configuration]?
+> We could have specified a custom name for the database file, such as `bookshop.db`, but why fight CAP's wonderful [convention over configuration]?
 Incidentally, we would have had to specify the custom name within a `credentials` section of what we've just added:
 >
 > ```json
 > "cds": {